-Providers enrolled in the Attendant Compensation/Direct Care Compensation Rate Enhancement program receive additional funds to provide increased wages and benefits for attendants or direct care staff and must demonstrate compliance with enhanced staffing or spending requirements.
+Providers enrolled in the Direct Care Staff Compensation Rate Enhancement program receive additional funds to provide increased wages and benefits for direct care staff and must demonstrate compliance with enhanced staffing and spending requirements.
 Spending requirements related to rate enhancement are only applicable to paid units reported on the cost/accountability reports.
-1 TAC Sections 355.308(j) and 355.112(s) outline the determination of staffing requirements for rate enhancement participants.
+TAC Section 355.308(j) outlines the determination of staffing requirements for rate enhancement participants.
 As it relates to staffing, which is based on direct care hours, the offset of PRF and PPP revenues described above should not impact the hours reported for any department on the cost or accountability report.
-While the offset of some of the PRF and PPP revenues could reduce certain salaries reported on the cost report the number of hours reported should agree with the actual hours related to the unadjusted salaries because even if the salary was paid for using PRF or PPP dollars the actual hours incurred did not change and should not be reduced on the cost or accountability report.
+While the offset of some of the PRF and PPP revenues could reduce certain salaries reported on the cost report, the number of hours reported should agree to the actual hours related to the unadjusted salaries because even if the salary was paid for using PRF or PPP dollars the actual hours incurred did not change and should not be reduced on the cost or accountability report.
 In these instances, the provider may be required to provide an explanation and should reference the PRF or PPP offset.